arun-gupta/arun-gupta.github.io/index.md

 A global speaker and author, Arun has delivered keynotes in 50+ countries, is a Docker Captain and Java Champion, and founded Devoxx4Kids USA.
 He continues to support global initiatives including UN-led technology hackathons.

 ## 500 character version
-Arun Gupta is vice president of DevEx at JetBrains.
-He has 25+ years of experience fostering developer communities at companies such as Sun/Oracle, Amazon, Apple, and Intel.
+Arun Gupta is Director of Open Source and Developer Platform at NVIDIA.
+He has 25+ years of experience fostering developer communities at companies such as Oracle, Amazon, Apple, and Intel.
 He has taken these companies through systemic changes to embrace open source principles, contribute, and collaborate effectively in open source.
 He is the ex-Chair of the CNCF and OpenSSF Governing Board.
 He has delivered technical talks in 50+ countries and authored multiple books.
 He is a fitness and kindness enthusiast.

 ## Another one

-Arun Gupta is vice president of Developer Programs at Intel Corporation.
-He has over two decades of experience building, growing, and fostering large developer communities at companies such as Apple, Amazon, Sun Microsystems, and now at Intel.
-He is the elected chair of the CNCF Governing Board and the elected Chair of the OpenSSF Governing Board.
+Arun Gupta is Director of Open Source and Developer Platform at NVIDIA.
+He has 25+ years of experience building, growing, and fostering large developer communities at companies such as Apple, Amazon, Red Hat, Oracle, Intel, and JetBrains.
+He served as Chair of the CNCF and OpenSSF Governing Boards, where he helped guide ecosystem growth and advance open source security initiatives.
 He has delivered technical talks in 50+ countries and authored multiple books.
 He is a fitness and kindness enthusiast.

 ## Longer version